ray-project/ray/python/ray/util/sgd/v2/migration/sgd-migration-guide.md

 trainer = Trainer(backend="tensorflow", num_workers=4, config={"num_epochs": 3, ...})
 trainer.start()
-model = trainer.run(train_func)
+model = trainer.run(train_func)[0]
 ```

 ## Interacting with the `Trainer`
-In Ray SGD v1, the user can iteratively call `trainer.train()` or `trainer.validate()` for each epoch, and can then interact with the trainer to get certain state (model, checkpoints, results, etc.).
+In Ray SGD v1, you can iteratively call `trainer.train()` or `trainer.validate()` for each epoch, and can then interact with the trainer to get certain state (model, checkpoints, results, etc.).
 In Ray SGD v2, this is replaced by a single training function that defines the full training & validation loop for all epochs.

 There are 3 ways to get state during or after the training execution:
 1. Return values from your training function
 2. Intermediate results via `sgd.report()`
 3. Saving & loading checkpoints via `sgd.save_checkpoint()` and `sgd.load_checkpoint()`